gizzmo123456/AMS-Build/CI-projects/pipelineJSON.md

+# Pipeline.json
+The pipeline.json file must be placed at the root of the project and is required to run tasks in AMS-Build.

+If an SSH key is required to update the git repo see [pipeline-configJSON.md](./pipeline-configJSON.md) for more info

 ```
-> Json Pipeline for AMS-Build
-> Example Json file with comments
-> this is valid Json if the comments are removed.
+Note: pipeline.json is considered a public file, since it could be placed in a public git repo.
+      While pipeline-config.json is considered private and IS NOT included in the project.
 ```

- The build pipe lines have access to a number of variables
+ The build pipelines have access to a number of variables
  all variables must be formatted in curly braces, as if you where using String.format
  eg. {variable_name}